Frequently Asked Questions about Pashnit.com

 So I came up with 23 different spellings of the word 'passionate' - and the PASHNIT moniker was the one that was available.
 Fast-forward a few years when I had to come up with a domain name for a website that would be about the passion of motorcycle riding.
 And thus became pashnit.com!
 It's my license plate on the bike.

 Your photography is unlike anything posted to other types of motorcycle websites.
 What kind of camera are you using?

-The next camera was another 35mm SLR, this time a Nikon EM with a 80-200mm zoom lens.
-I wore this camera out too as motorcycle travel and these sorts of camera are not always too friendly with one another.
+The next camera was another 35 mm SLR, this time a Nikon EM with an 80-200 mm zoom lens.
+I wore this camera out too, as motorcycle travel and these sorts of camera are not always too friendly with one another.

-Finally made the jump into digital with a Canon G5, commonly known as 'the brick'.
+Finally, made the jump into digital with a Canon G5, commonly known as 'the brick'.
 After over 10,000 photos in a little over a year, it quit working on me.
-Then another 30,000 shots with a Canon Pro1 till that wore out..
-I'm started using a DSLR Sony A350 which is an excellent 14 megapixel camera., then onto an Sony A55 with a 18-200mm lens.
+Then another 30,000 shots with a Canon Pro1 till that wore out.
+I'm started using a DSLR Sony A350 which is an excellent 14 megapixel camera., then onto a Sony A55 with an 18-200 mm lens.

 But remember, it's not the camera.